pinax-network/supported-networks/README.md

 Data Structure of the repository:

-- `chains/`: Contains the chain definitions.
+- `networks/`: Contains the network definitions.
-- `blocks/`: Contains the Block protobuf defintions.
-- `icons/`: Contains the icons of the chains.
 - `providers/`: Contains the provider definitions for The Graph services (ex: RPC, Firehose, Substreams, ...).
+- `icons/`: Contains the icons of the networks.
+- `blocks.json`: Contains the Firehose block defintions.
+- `services.json`: Contains the available services.

 ## Make a pull request